Great Snorkeling North of Negril Jamaica

 I found some great snorkeling north of Negril, Jamaica.
-I am in Negril right now and have been snorkeling all around the area.
-I can highly recommend the reef by Calico Jack's Island just offshore of Half Moon Beach, which is about 6 to 8 miles north of the last hotels of Negril's famous stretch of beach.
+I am in Negril right now (April 2015) and have been snorkeling all around the area.
+I can highly recommend the reef by Calico Jack's Island just offshore of Half Moon Beach, which is 6-8 miles north of the last hotels of Negril's famous stretch of beach.

 When you reach Half Moon Beach (by taxi usually), a boat takes you from the shore to the little island, and will drop you in the water at the far end of the shallow water reef to swim back.
 We found very clear visibility, lots of live coral of all the various types found in Jamaica, forests of purple sea fans, and mostly small fish like damsels, tangs, wrasses, and juveniles of other types (seems like a nursery of sorts).
 We saw a juvenile French Angelfish, several polka-dotted nudibranchs, an orange starfish, live conch, many powder Blue Tangs, etc.